fyber-engineering/fairbid-sample-app-unity/README.md

 Fyber's FairBid - Sample Android application
 ============================================
-This application demonstrates how to integrate Fyber's FairBid Mediation SDK using kotlin.
+This application demonstrates how to integrate Fyber's FairBid Mediation SDK using unity.

 #### Prerequisites
 * NEED TO EDIT